Email me new jobs like these

 Only regulatory courses that support NAAs personnel involved in approval and oversight activities are available through the EASA Virtual Academy (inspectors).
 The courses are delivered by authorised external training organisations that EASA has approved.

+If you are stepping into this field, you need to know what are the main challenges of being an aircraft engineer?
 Line maintenance, day-to-day care, and defect rectification are all part of the Aircraft Maintenance Engineer jobs.
 These engineers are also responsible for base maintenance, which might entail extensive modification and repair of the aircraft structure or systems.

 To be an aircraft maintenance engineer, you must have a Civil Aviation Authority (CAA) licence.

+Knowing what does the career path of an aircraft engineer look like, you can grow professionally.
 Although licences vary depending on the country, for Europe, there is the European Aviation Safety Agency (EASA), Part 66 (for EASA aircraft.)
 For the UK, it’s the UK National British Civil Airworthiness Requirements Section L (for work on UK National Annex 2 planes, also known as non-EASA’).

 They can review and issue Certificates of Maintenance, Certificates of release for repairs and replacements, modifications or overhauls, maintenance, overhauls, inspections, and maintenance; they can also give Fit-for-flight Certificates